 - substance-induced anxiety disorder

-Common Symptoms Of Anxiety Disorders
+Fear, Panic and other Common Health Symptoms Of Anxiety

 Anxiety disorders can cause a wide range of symptoms, depending on which type of disorder is present.
 Symptoms can be mild or severe, and people can experience different anxiety symptoms at different times.